MoriARosland/elevator-system/README.md

 ## Usage

-Each elevator instance requires a Simulator instance.
-After completing the installation, open a terminal window and run `SimElevatorServer --port {your port here}` to start a simulator.
+Each elevator instance should be paired with a Simulator instance.
+Open a terminal window and run `SimElevatorServer --port {your port here}` to start a simulator.

 Open another terminal and enter `elevator -h`.
 This command lists alla required flags to start an elevator.
 The flags are: